–“They are like high priests murmuring to each other”

-At the lecture’s end I raised a question; the work shown ignored aesthetics and beauty.
-Yet Nobel prize winning physicist Paul Dirac is quoted saying “if one is working from the point of view of getting beauty in one’s equations, and if one has really a sound insight, one is on a sure line of progress”.
-Jaclyn came down like a ton of bricks, with severe disapproval at hearing the word beauty used in a conversation about art.
-Did I know nothing of postmodernism?
-I was spooked by so stringent a voice: she was likely defending curatorial territory… yet a dialogue should be an exchange of opinions and not the imposition of questionable assumptions.
-I brought up Denis Dutton’s YouTube video “The Art Instinct, a Darwinian Theory of Beauty”.
+At Dr. Meloche’s lecture’s end I raised a question; the student’s work ignored aesthetics, yet Nobel prize winning physicist Paul Dirac is quoted saying “if one is working from the point of view of getting beauty in one’s equations, and if one has really a sound insight, one is on a sure line of progress”.
+Jaclyn frowned, came down like a ton of bricks at hearing the word “beauty” used in a conversation about art.
+Did I know nothing of current theory?
+I was spooked by her angry voice, perhaps defending curatorial territory… yet anger reveals insecurity.
+I mentioned Einstein agreed with Dirac, as did Denis Dutton in his YouTube video “The Art Instinct, a Darwinian Theory of Beauty”.

 Aesthetic taste, argues Denis Dutton, is an evolutionary trait, and is shaped by natural selection.
 It’s not, as most contemporary art criticism and academic theory would have it, ‘socially constructed.’
 The human appreciation for art is innate, and certain artistic values carry across cultures.
 It seems an aesthetic perception ensured the survival of the perceiver’s genes.
 What does that mean for the entire discipline of art history?
-Dutton argues, with forceful logic and hard evidence, that art criticism needs to be premised on an understanding of evolution, not on abstract ‘theory’.
+Dutton argues, with forceful logic and hard evidence, that art criticism needs to be premised on an understanding of evolution, not on ‘critical theory’.

-Today science reveals non-verbal languages non-verbal communication such as body language, aural language, visual language and other subliminal deep brain messaging modes.
-That means making art into an intellectual process is harmful, severs it from its supportive structures.
-We restrict art to superficial levels when we discard its sensory and aesthetic foundation, we deprive art of the vocabulary and grammar that are integral to our intellectual being and its intellectual meaning.
-I presented a condensed version of the above to keep it short, including other scientists who established beauty as an algorithm.
+Today science says an art predominantly intellectual is severed from its foundation, restricted to superficial levels of consciousness.
+Discarding a sensory and aesthetic base, we deprive art of the vocabulary and grammar integral to our intellectual being.
+I gave a condensed version of the above to keep it short.
 Some in the audience murmured agreement but Dr. Meloche was not pleased.